sinkaroid/jandapress/README.md

 ## Legal
 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel like this tool deserves an attribution, mention it.
-It won't hurt anybody
+It won't hurt anybody.
 > Licence: WTF.